Understanding the Cash Flow Streams in a DSO Affiliation

 Conclusion

-If this article hits “home” and you are looking for a solution, let’s discuss your options as there is so much more to an affiliation with a DSO than anyone realizes at face value.
+If this article hits “home” and you are looking for a solution, let’s discuss your options as there is so much more to an affiliation with a DSO than anyone knows at face value.
 This is just the tip of the iceberg.